rkruegs123/jax-catalyst-design/README.md

 Then, before we do any optimization, we need to make a rigid body for the dimer that uses the right counts (i.e. not 6 and 6).
 Note that this versio nof rigid body will only be valid for transfomriong/simulating the complex (i.e. monomers + catalyst).
 We will also have to be careful with species for monomers and catalyst.

+(Notes Part 2):

+Nose-Hoover takes forever to run.
+We want to validate the catalyst + substrate simulations, but we are just going to wait until Langevin is put in.

+In the meantime, ew wrote the componets for the loss.
+While we could directly optimize for the monomers falling off, we are going to target the energies instead.
+That term will just be porportional to epsilon. the other term will just be the distances betwen the monomers.

 # August 2, 2023